jrnl-org/jrnl/README.md

     pip install jrnl

+Or, if you want the option to encrypt your journal,

+    pip install jrnl[encrypted]

-Alternatively, install manually by cloning the repository:
+To install `pycrypto` as well (Note: this requires a `gcc` compiler.
+You can also [install PyCyrypto manually](https://www.dlitz.net/software/pycrypto/) first)).
+Alternatively, install _jrnl_ manually by cloning the repository:

     git clone git://github.com/maebert/jrnl.git
     cd jrnl